PacoReinaCampo/MPSoC-DV/requirements/psl/book/chapters/chapter8.md

 Structures and integer ranges are particularly useful in the verification context for:

-- **Defining Interfaces:** Accurately modeling hardware interfaces with complex data requirements.
+- **Defining Interfaces**: Accurately modeling hardware interfaces with complex data requirements.
-- **Specifying Constraints:** Applying constraints on data values to ensure correct and expected behavior during verification.
+- **Specifying Constraints**: Applying constraints on data values to ensure correct and expected behavior during verification.
-- **Enhancing Readability:** Making verification properties and assertions clearer by using well-defined data structures.
+- **Enhancing Readability**: Making verification properties and assertions clearer by using well-defined data structures.

 ### Example in PSL